DesyncTheThird/corne-keymap/readme.md

 ![Data](images/data.png?raw=true)
 Number grid with `1`, `2`, and `3` on right hand home row, along with common numerical separators on left hand, sharing similar layout to `Symbol` and `Program` layers.

-Arithmetic symbols on right hand share positions with combos, `-` not included as it is a home row combo; `@` is also available on this layer as many email handles end with numbers, and also because I use it as a leader key for LaTeX commands.
+Arithmetic symbols on right hand share positions with combos, `-` not included as it is a home row combo; `@` is also available on this layer as many email handles end with numbers, and also because I use it as a leader key for LaTeX commands; and `~` is available for git commands.

 The bracket macros `{}`, `()`, `[]` sends the listed brackets, then taps `Left`, placing the cursor between the two brackets.
 These macros also interact properly with the rollback feature.